 We divide the sectors into broad groups, each with a different investment focus: Growth, Income, Capital Protection, Specialist funds and those with an outcome intention.
 Some funds choose to remain Unclassified within the sectors.

-The links below will take you to the definitions for each broad group or sector, or you can look at the sector schematic to see how all the sectors fit together.
+The drop-down menu below will show you the definitions for each broad group or sector, or you can look at the sector schematic to see how all the sectors fit together.

 Funds which invest their assets in money market instruments and comply with the definition of a ‘Short Term Money Market’ fund set out in the Money Market Fund Regulation - Regulation (EU) 2017/1131(MMFR).